kokocan12/git-commit-msg-validator/README.md

 You can insert your own types in package.json using CLI.

 2. Regular Expression Mode <br/>
-Using regular expression mode, commit message format of your project should be tested by regular expression you insert.
+Using regular expression mode, commit messages of your project are tested by regular expression you insert.

 # Usage
 First, you add package into your project.